Detection of astrophysical gravitational wave sources by TianQin and LISA: Stellar-mass black holes binaries

 For the sky localization error in dependence of $\phi_{\rm bar}$, we see that it is almost symmetric in LISA reaching a minimum of around $0.2\,{\rm deg^2}$ for $\phi_{\rm bar} \approx 180^\circ$ and maxima of around $1.4\,{\rm deg^2}$ for $\phi_{\rm bar} \approx 90^\circ$ and $\phi_{\rm bar} \approx 270^\circ$.
 For $\phi_{\rm bar} \approx 0^\circ$ the sky localization error in LISA is of around $0.8\,{\rm deg^2}$.
-This symmetric behavior is expected since LISA changes its orientation throughout its orbit making a full rotation in one orbit.
+This symmetric behavior is expected because LISA changes its orientation throughout its orbit and makes a full rotation in one orbit.
 For TianQin such a symmetric behavior is not found, even when considering different orientations of the source.
-We think it is a result of TianQin having a fixed orientation throughout its orbit, a scheme of three months of data collection followed by three months where no data is collected, and the particular time when a source merges.
+We attribute this behavior to TianQin having a fixed orientation throughout its orbit, a scheme of three months of data collection followed by three months where no data is collected, and the particular time when a source merges, which results in a complex function for when TianQin accumulates most of the signal.
 We find for TianQin alone a sky localization error between around $1\,{\rm deg^2}$ and $0.1\,{\rm deg^2}$ for $\phi_{\rm bar}$ between around $90^\circ$ and $180^\circ$ and thus slightly better than LISA.
 For $\phi_{\rm bar}$ between $180^\circ$ and $360^\circ$ the sky localization error oscillates around $0.5\,{\rm deg^2}$ and is thus similar or better than for LISA.
 However, for $\phi_{\rm bar} \approx 45^\circ$ the sky localization error in TianQin is significantly worse than in LISA going up to almost $3.5\,{\rm deg^2}$.
 The joint detection has also some symmetry in the sky localization error but the asymmetry in TianQin leads to a notable difference at its most extreme points.
 In particular, around $50^\circ$ where TianQin performs significantly worse than LISA, the joint detection also has its worst accuracy of around $0.8\,{\rm deg^2}$ while around $270^\circ$ where LISA has a maximum but TianQin performs much better, the joint detection has a sky localization error of only $0.4\,{\rm deg^2}$, and thus around three times better than LISA alone and around 1.5 better than TianQin alone.
 In general, the joint detection performs better than any of the two single detections having an error of less than $0.5\,{\rm deg^2}$ for all angles outside an interval between roughly $20^\circ$ and $80^\circ$.